-Most employers wish to protect their confidential information, customer and client details or other information about business, especially with departing employees.
+Most employers wish to protect their confidential information, customer and client details or other information about their business, especially with departing employees.
 One of the ways to do this is for employers to insert clauses into contracts of employment, usually for senior employees or those with unfettered access to such information, which seek to restrict the conduct and activities of that individual after the termination of their employment.
 Such clauses are known as post-termination restrictive covenants.
 In order for such clauses to be enforceable and not void because they are in restraint of trade, they need to be carefully drafted.

 Types of post termination restrictive covenants